 Elizabeth Royte, a contributing editor at FERN, writes about the long history of nitrate contamination in the water of Pretty Prairie, Kansas, a farming community just west of Wichita, in the latest issue of Harper’s Magazine.
 One of the things she explores is why residents didn’t demand that the town fix the problem, even though they’ve known for decades that their water had unsafe levels of nitrates, a result of fertilizer runoff from area farms.
 The answer, she finds, stems from the close-knit relationship between the town and its surrounding farmers, the burdensome cost of the fix and a disinclination for change.
 In farm country, Pretty Prairie isn’t alone.
 Royte writes that 118 public water systems—most in heavily farmed areas of Kansas, Texas, Oklahoma, and California—are currently out of compliance with federal standards, representing a kind of hidden story about the way farming impacts drinking water.
-The full story can be read in Harper’s and will be available on FERN’s site in the future; in the meantime, FERN Executive Editor Brent Cunningham interviewed Royte, via email, about her story.
+Ready the full story here.
+FERN Executive Editor Brent Cunningham interviewed Royte, via email, about her story.

 You’re an urban, coastal person.
 Pretty Prairie is ‘the heartland.’
 Conventional wisdom says people like you don’t understand places like Pretty Prairie.
 What was your mindset going into the story, and how did it change by end of your reporting?